Radio-Frequency Identification (RFID) in Pharmaceuticals Market

 -

-In May 2021, Zebra Technologies acquired Antuit.ai, enhancing its RFID solutions for pharmaceutical supply chain tracking.
+In May 2021, Zebra Technologies acquired Antuit.ai to strengthen its RFID solutions and enhance pharmaceutical supply chain tracking.
+This acquisition integrates AI-driven analytics with Zebra’s technology portfolio, improving efficiency and visibility across the pharmaceutical logistics network.

 -

-In December 2022, Avery Dennison launched RFID-enabled labels designed specifically for pharmaceutical packaging.
+In December 2022, Avery Dennison introduced RFID-enabled labels developed specifically for pharmaceutical packaging.
+These smart labeling solutions enhance product traceability, improve supply chain transparency, and support greater efficiency in pharmaceutical logistics.

 Radio-Frequency Identification (RFID) in Pharmaceuticals Market Segment Analysis